-4 people killed in Renton collision identified
+4 people killed in Renton vehicle crash identified

-Authorities identified the four victims of a Saturday morning single-vehicle collision in Renton, all of whom are in their late teens or early twenties.
+Authorities identified the four victims of a Saturday morning single-vehicle crash in Renton, all of whom are in their late teens or early 20s.

 Fa’afeai Roeshar-Jolaine Monroe, 18, Jaliza Alabe, 19, Aalik Davis, 22, and Eusebio Masso-Jackson, 22, were killed shortly after 1 a.m. on Saturday.
 Their vehicle was found split in half at the 400 block of Rainier Avenue North.